Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/docs/RaspberryPi.md

   git clone https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant.git
   ```

-* The speech SDK will be downloaded as part of the build script.
+* The speech SDK will be downloaded as part of the build script if necessary.
 For reference it can be found here: [Linux Speech SDK](https://aka.ms/csspeech/linuxbinary).
+To force an update of the binaries delete the contents of the lib folder and the c_api and cxx_api folders in your include directory.

 * Replace the text in the configs/config.json file with your subscription key and key region.
 If you are using a Custom Commands application or a Custom Voice insert those GUID's as well.
 The keyword_model should point to the Custom Keyword being used (.table file), these are in /home/ubuntu/Cognitive-Services-Voice-Assistant/keyword-models